A chapter never written…

 There is more to this story.

-My work on HIV/AIDS took a long time, and one day Janina asked me to give the interview back to her, and I was very sad and almost shocked about it, but it was her life, her story – of course, what could I say?
+My work on HIV/AIDS took a long time, and one day Janina asked me to give the interview back to her, and I was very sad and actually shocked about it, but it was her life, her story – of course, what could I say?
 I sent everything back to her, the tapes and even the transcript – I had nothing left.

 In 2004 my book about the Survivors was published, ”Those who were sentenced to death testify – 60 years later”, and in 2008 a new revised version was published, and I called it ”Mina föräldrars kärlek”/The Love of my Parents”.
 During this time I met a Polish scholar specializing in the Holocaust, and we talked about having my book translated to Polish.
 We applied for money to do it, and she contacted a book company in Poland, Czarne.